ArtifactDB/SewerRat/README.md

 All returned paths are relative to the specified `path`.
 The `recursive=` parameter specifies whether a recursive listing should be performed.
 If true, all paths refer to files; otherwise, the names of directories may be returned and will be suffixed with `/`.
+All symbolic links are reported as files in the response.
+Symbolic links to directories will not be recursively traversed, even if `recursive=true`.

-If the path doesn't exist in the index, a standard 404 error is returned.
+If the path does not exist in the index, a standard 404 error is returned.

 ### Fetching file contents

 We can obtain the contents for a path inside any registered directory by making a GET request to the `/retrieve/file` endpoint of the SewerRat API, where the URL-encoded path of interest is provided as a query parameter.
-This isn't limited to the registered metadata files - any file inside a registered directory can be extracted in this manner.
+This is not limited to the registered metadata files - any file inside a registered directory can be extracted in this manner.

 ```shell
 # Mocking up a non-metadata file.